 Sometimes it is hard to convince a loved one with alcohol use disorder that he or she has a problem and needs to be treated.
 But it is harder to convince the person or believe yourself that getting admitted to an inpatient alcohol addiction treatment center might be the right way to go.
 The biggest concern of future inpatient rehab patients is whether they can secure a job while treatment.
 However, several governmental regulations provide protection to alcoholic employees.

 What are the benefits of an inpatient alcoholism program?

 - 24×7 monitoring of withdrawal symptoms

-- Full concentration on the treatment for alcohol abuse
+- Full concentration on alcohol addiction therapy

 - Away from triggers